Last Updated February, 2021

 Walk famous Ferhadija Pedestrian Street all the way to Bascarsija.

 Since Sarajevo is conveniently located along the river, you can find remarkable bridges from different eras if you walk along it.
 The Latin Bridge, where Franz Ferdinand was killed is difficult to miss and must-visit.

 Sarajevo is an incredibly walkable city.
 No matter where you want to go, you can easily reach it on foot.

 VISIT SOME OF THE MOST INTERESTING MUSEUMS

 Sarajevo has a lot of museums on various subjects.
-Some of them talk about history, others about art, war or jews.
+Some of them talk about history, others about art, war, or jews.
 It really depends on your interestest.
 But we loved a Museum of History with a permanent exhibition “besieged Sarajevo”, consisting of items of military life.

 Museum of Crimes against Humanity and Genocide was one of the most emotional places we visited.
 A trip to this place was definitely very informative, but difficult to watch and read.
-Exhibits about Bosnia’s wartime history show every detail about those hard times the country went through at the end of 20th century.
+Exhibits about Bosnia’s wartime history show every detail about those hard times the country went through at the end of the 20th century.

 Museum of the Olympics.
 Did you know that the Winter Olympics in 1984 was held in Sarajevo?
 This museum is a great place for fans of the Olympic movement and also those who are eager to learn about the Balkan conflict.
 The original museum was burnt down though.
 This current one is a representation of what used to be.

 PLACES TO VISIT IN SARAJEVO – SEE THE CITY FROM ABOVE

 There are multiple ways how to see Sarajevo from above.